boldflight/BibleConverter/test_EPUB/output/Mark.md

 [35] While Jesus was teaching in the temple courts, he said, “How is it that the experts in the law say that the Christ is David’s son?
 [36] David himself, by the Holy Spirit, said,
+‘The Lord said to my lord,
+“Sit at my right hand,
+until I put your enemies under your feet.”’

 ### Warnings About Experts in the Law